StevensND/emuswitch-backup/README.md

  - In **Ryujinx version**, it will do the same.
 However, this time we don't need the qt-config.ini file.
 Ryujinx uses another method to save your saves totally different from Yuzu.
 [All steps here](https://github.com/StevensND/emuswitch-backup/blob/main/RYUJINX.md)

 **Finally**, all you have to do is select an exit path.
 A .zip file will be generated with all your saves.
 When you need them, simply extract the .zip and make sure to place the saves in the right directory.

+## When you should do a backup?.

+This is always up to you but I like to do my backups before start the game and when I finish.

+You can also do it by time intervals (ex: every 15 mins, every 30 mins, every hour ...) or before an important moment in the game where you don't want to lose your progress in case something bad happens.